-We compute warps that align each face with a canonical frame using four point correspondences: the locations of pupils (2) and nostrils (2).
-These are detected using a two-stage feature detector of Fukui and Yamaguchi [31]1.
-Briefly, in the first stage, shape matching is used to rapidly remove a large number of locations in the input image that do not contain features of interest.
+the input image that do not contain features of interest.
 Out of the remaining, 'promising' features, true locations are chosen using the appearance-based, distance from feature space criterion.
 We found that the described method reliably detected pupils and nostrils across a wide variation in illumination conditions and pose.

 From the four point correspondences between the locations of the facial features and their canonical locations (we chose canonical locations to be the mean values of true feature locations) we compute optimal affine warps on a per-frame basis.
-Since four correspondences over-determine the affine transformation parameters (8 equations with 6 unknown parameters), we estimate them in the minimum L_2 error sense.
+Since four correspondences over-determine the affine transformation parameters (eight equations with six unknown parameters), we estimate them in the minimum L_2 error sense.
 Finally, the resulting images are cropped, so as to remove background clutter, and resized to the uniform scale of 30×30 pixels.
-An example of a face registered and cropped in the described manner is shown in Figure 3 (also see Figure 2 (c)).
+An example of a face registered and cropped in the described manner is shown in Fig. 3 (also see Fig. 2c).

-3.2 Pose-invariant recognition
+3.2.
+Pose-invariant recognition